Fixtures

 During the 2022 season, rumours had persisted that Warriors fullback Reece Walsh was seeking a return to Australia after the New Zealand Warriors had announced that they would be returning to New Zealand.
 However, both the Warriors and Walsh denied the rumours and insisted that he was committed to the move.
 In July, however, reports began emerging that Walsh was granted a release from the Warriors and that he was looking to return to a Queensland team.
 On 7 July, the Broncos confirmed the signing of Walsh for 2023 and beyond.
 To accommodate Walsh in the salary cap, utility back Te Maire Martin was given permission to negotiate with other clubs and signed with the New Zealand Warriors from 2023 onwards.

 At the start of the final round of the regular 2023 season, Brisbane was positioned on top of the NRL ladder.
-Brisbane lost their final regular season game against the Melbourne Storm 22–32 and missed out on claiming their first minor premiership win since 2000, due to having a lesser points differential than the Penrith Panthers, who shared the same amount of points.
-Notwithstanding, Brisbane qualified to play Penrith in the 2023 NRL Grand Final at Accor Stadium on 1 October.
+Brisbane lost their final regular season game against the Melbourne Storm 22–32 and missed out on claiming their first minor premiership win since 2000, due to having a lesser points differential than the Penrith Panthers, who shared the same number of points.
+Notwithstanding, Brisbane qualified to play Penrith in the 2023 NRL Grand Final at Stadium Australia on 1 October.
 Brisbane lost the game, having led the game 24–8 with 18 minutes of play remaining to lose 24–26.
 This was the worst collapse in NRL Grand final history.

 Under Walters in the 2024 NRL season, Brisbane were unable to back up their feats from 2023 with the club finishing twelfth on the table.
 Walters' position as Brisbane head coach came under heavy scrutiny by the media.
 The club conducted an internal review after the end of the regular season, and Walters was terminated from his coaching position on 26 September 2024.
 Michael Maguire was subsequently appointed immediately as head coach for the next three seasons.